thegooddocsproject/templates/how-to/how-to-template.md

 1. {Write the step here.
 Use a verb to start.}

 :information_source: You can use this format to describe your step:

 Explanatory text

 (Optional) Code sample or screenshot that helps your users complete this step.

-(Optional) Result on completing this step.
+(Optional) The result of completing this step.

 2.  {Write the step here.
 Use a verb to start.}